cloud-gov/cg-site/_posts/2023-05-30-cloud-gov-pages-jekyll-ruby-upgrade.md

 Jekyll Assets is a helpful gem for compiling SASS, JS, and image files into your final jekyll build.
 Unfortunately it is unmaintained and hasn’t been updated in three years.
 It also doesn’t support Ruby 3.
 So if you remove it, you’ll need alternative ways to make sure your SASS, JS, and image files are included in your site build correctly.
 We’ve documented the migration process in a [PR to our deprecated jekyll template](https://github.com/cloud-gov/pages-uswds-jekyll/pull/314) and included the main steps below.
 Your site may have specific customizations which make some of these steps not applicable.
 - Create a file called `.ruby-version`  in your site folder which contains the string `3.1`.
-If you already have this file, you can replace the previous version with `3.1`
+If you already have this file, you can replace the previous version with `3.1`.
 - If you have any other site-specific scripts which specify the ruby version, update these as well.
 - Remove `jekyll-assets` from your `Gemfile`.
+Add or change your specified Ruby version (e.g. `ruby '~> 3.1'`).
 Delete your previous `Gemfile.lock` and regenerate by running `bundle install`
   - If this command adds a new `PLATFORM` to your `Gemfile.lock`, and it’s anything other than `ruby`, remove it with the following command:
     - `bundle lock --remove-platform example_platform_name`.
 For example `bundle lock --remove-platform arm64-darwin-21`
 - [The hard step] Replace the primary functionality of jekyll-assets: